aflin/rampart/docs/source/rampart-server.rst

 to the number of cpu cores on the system).
 Upon creation several things
 happen:

-    * Two duktape contexts are created for each thread.
+    * Two JavaScript contexts are created for each thread.
 One for HTTP requests and one for websockets conversations.

-    * Each duktape context is a separate JavaScript interpreter.
+    * Each JavaScript context is a separate JavaScript interpreter.
 In general, no data is shared between them.

     * An event loop is created for each thread.